 Rogue Lawyer (2015) — As his career progressed, Grisham began playing around with style and format, deviating from the formula of his early works.
 This is the biggest departure, as he does things he hadn’t done before, like writing short chapters (some very short) and creating a book of multiple parts that don’t intersect as much as they slightly overlap and are strung together.
 Rogue Lawyer is Grisham channeling Michael Connelly’s Mickey Haller, with a street lawyer whose office is his automobile and one that only plays dirty when the other side does.
 But when it comes to the street, Grisham is no Connelly and this comes off as generic and rote — even the setting is an unspecific city.

 The Broker (2005) — Grisham threw a dart at a map for the locale of his next novel and the dart landed on Italy.
-Although it includes much of the maneuvering and intrigue of his best works, much of The Broker feels like a travel guide of Bologna, complete with long descriptions of meals and landmarks and a romantic subplot that goes nowhere.
+Although it includes much of the maneuvering and intrigue of his best works, most of The Broker feels like a travel guide of Bologna, complete with long descriptions of meals and landmarks and a romantic subplot that goes nowhere.

 Playing for Pizza (2007) — After the work of penning his only non-fiction work, Grisham quickly went to work on something light and easy that had nothing to do with the law or death.
 Playing for Pizza follows an underachieving NFL quarterback to Parma, Italy, where he rediscovers his love for the game and learns something about himself in the process — and it’s based upon actual people Grisham met while researching The Broker.
 It’s a fluff book, but more enjoyable than some of his more moralizing ones.